oila-gmbh/oneaccount-express/README.md

 app.use(new OneAccount({
   // since `ioredis` implements the Engine interface, we can use it as it is
-  // although redis by default doesn't expire keys, soo example 2 is
-  // preferred to this one
   engine: new Redis(),
   callbackURL: '/oneaccountauth',
 }))